Amin-MAG/My-Notes/English/Friends Series/Season-02.md

 - Didn't I told you these pillows would be a good idea?
 - That's my motto
+- You told on us?
+- Have you ever be beaten up  by someone besides Monica?

 ## Words

 - Custer

+# E22

+## Sentences

+- I didn't think anybody would buy that.

 # E23

 ## Sentences

 - Ben's got chicken pox.
+- You're pretty much running that risk either way.
+- We'd better make count this night out.

 ## Words